ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 Here's a less obvious but more important point.
 Without experience in decomposition, you often don't know how to split your tasks properly.
 But to gain experience, you need to do it on a regular basis.
-Even after ~5 years of using my tool, I still find new ideas to improve my techniques.
 Even after ~5 years of using my tool I still find new ideas to improve my techniques.

 **Risk of context loss**.